MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`uitestStorePath`** - **Store file**<br>
 `string`.
 Optional.
 Use when `enablePrepare = true && framework = uitest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The path to the store file used to sign the app.
+The path to the store file that is used to sign the app.
 <!-- :::editable-content-end::: -->
 <br>